link-u/cavif/README.md

 cd cavif

-# build dependencies not managed by CMake.
+# Build dependencies not managed by CMake.
 bash scripts/build-deps.sh

-# make build directory
+# Make build directory
 mkdir build && cd build

-# System gcc is 8.0 or higher:
+# If your system gcc is 8.0 or higher:
 cmake -G 'Ninja' ..

 # If not, please install gcc-8 (or higher) and tell them to CMake.